Which Athletes Can Benefit From Wearing Orthotics?

 Exercises involving running and jogging need orthotics specifically designed for shock absorption when the heel contacts the ground, thus making it ready for the next phase of running, which is the forefoot push-off.
 Soft orthotics are generally used for the same.

-Football players use inner soles in their shoes/boots that offer shock absorption, help the boots fit better, turn the shock into energy, and cushion the foot from the impact of contact with a hard surface.
+The best insoles for football cleats offer shock absorption, help the boots fit better, turn the shock into energy, and cushion the foot from the impact of contact with a hard surface.

 Should All Athletes Get Orthotics?

-After all this, you might be wondering: "Should I wear orthotics while exercising."
+After all this, you might be wondering: "Should I wear orthotics while exercising?"

 The fact of the matter is that there is no harm in having a custom-made orthotic insole for your daily use and sporting activities, especially if you are suffering from pain or any other dysfunction of the feet.
 It is also important to note that custom orthotics are better than over-the-counter (OTC) insoles as they can be molded to the specifications of your foot, whereas generic ones are certain to have inaccuracies that can hurt your performance.